Children and families | Families First Partnership (FFP) programme

 What is Family Help?

-Family Help brings together different levels of support to ensure children and families receive the right help at the right time.
+Family help brings support in earlier and brings different people together, to help children and families receive the right help at the right time.

 Universal services